Erlisja/MindSage/README.md

 We have several exciting features planned for future releases of Mind Sage:

-## Login and Sign-Up Pages:
+1. Login and Sign-Up Pages:
-Implementing user authentication to provide a personalized experience.
+  -Implementing user authentication to provide a personalized experience.
-## Menu Bar: Adding a menu bar where users can find:
+2. Menu Bar: Adding a menu bar where users can find:
-1. Emergency Contacts: Quick access to important emergency contacts.
+3. Emergency Contacts: Quick access to important emergency contacts.
-2. Saved Daily Affirmations: Allowing users to save and access daily affirmations.
+4. Saved Daily Affirmations: Allowing users to save and access daily affirmations.

 ## Video Demo